4A69616E67/DHat/ReadMe.md

-AlignType           String      Reads type include ["Short","Long"] (default    "Short") AlignMisMatch       Int         MisMatch number in alignment    (default    "0") MinUniqueScore      Int         Minimum mapQ what reads mapQ less than it will be removed Iteration           Bool        "true" or "false" represent whether do iteration alignment DeBugLevel          Int         0 means remain base output, 1 means more output, 2 means all output (default    "0")
+AlignType           String      Reads type include ["Short","Long"] (default    "Short") AlignMisMatch       Int         MisMatch number in alignment    (default    "0") MinUniqueScore      Int         Minimum mapQ what reads mapQ less than it will be removed Bwa                 String      The path of bwa execute file (include the execute file) Mafft               String      The path of mafft execute file (include the execute file) Python              String      The path of Python execute file (include the execute file) Iteration           Bool        "true" or "false" represent whether do iteration alignment DeBugLevel          Int         0 means remain base output, 1 means more output, 2 means all output (default    "0")
 ```